-The traditional part of Montreal, known as the Old Montreal, offers many of the city’s activities.
-Take a cruise down the river, walk along European-style streets or dine at one of the many delectable restaurants in the area.
-Old Montreal is also home to many important museums like the Marguerite Bourgeoys Museum, as well as various art galleries.
+The traditional part of Montreal, Canada known as the Old Montreal, offers many of the city’s activities.
+You can take a cruise down the river, walk along European-style streets or dine at one of the many delectable restaurants in the area.
+It is also home to many important museums like the Marguerite Bourgeoys Museum, as well as various art galleries.

 Throughout Montreal you’ll discover over 30 museums, among them The Montreal Museum of Fine Arts which is the oldest museum of art in Canada.
-Not to mention the always noteworthy Canadian Centre for Architecture and Montreal Museum of Contemporary Art; which is located in Place des Arts a major performing arts centre in Montreal.
-For over 40 years the Place des Arts has hosted some of the biggest names in the arts and is also home to the Montreal Symphony, Opera and Ballet.
+Not to mention the always noteworthy Canadian Centre for Architecture and Montreal Museum of Contemporary Art; which is located in Place des Arts a major performing arts centre.

 If visiting Montreal in the Winter, skating and skiing are popular activities in the city’s many large parks.
 But all of the fun doesn’t just happen above ground.
 Beneath Montreal’s downtown is a whole other world- the Underground City.
 On your next vacation to Canada be sure to escape the cold through over 20 miles of tunnels that connect the shopping malls, apartment building, hotels, movie theaters and restaurants underground.

 While Montreal may have short summers, they lose no time celebrating with cultural festivals and sporting events.
 A visit to the city in the summer will be busy with great events like the Montreal Fireworks Festival, the Montreal International Jazz Festival, FrancoFolies or the Just for Laughs Festival to name a few.